How to Craft a Great One-Pager

 |

-Prepping for meetings is important in helping you to have a constructive conversation – especially when the person you’re meeting with may have very little time or knowledge of your field of study.
-Another way to help your information stick, even after the meeting is over, is to leave behind a one-pager.
-A great one-pager catches their attention, starts a conversation, and acts as a reference.
+Prepping for meetings is an important step in having a constructive conversation, especially when your audience has little time or knowledge of your field of study.
+One item that you can prep to help your information stick, even after the meeting is over, is a one-pager.
+A great one-pager catches your audience’s attention, starts a conversation, and acts as a reference.

 A one-pager is a summary of what you will be talking about – the bullet points or headlines.
-It provides all the key information in one place, in a digestible package.
-Since you’re handing a physical copy to them, they’ll have it easily accessible, and at minimum, they’ll have to look at it for a moment after you leave, while they figure out what to do with it (though hopefully they’ll find it a useful enough reference to keep)!
+It provides all the key information in one digestible package.
+Since you’re handing or emailing a copy to your audience, they’ll have it easily accessible, and at minimum, they’ll have to look at it while they figure out what to do with it (though hopefully they’ll find it a useful enough reference to keep)!

-A one-pager is also helpful for them if they want to share it with others in their office – they don’t have to just rely on their notes, if they took any, and you know it contains the key info that you wanted to share, so that if you aren’t able to get to one of your top points during the meeting, you know that they’ll still see it on the one-pager.
+A one-pager is also helpful for your audience if they want to share it with others in their office.
+They don’t have to just rely on any notes they took, and you know it contains the key info that you wanted to share.
+If you aren’t able to get to one of your top points during the meeting, you know that your audience will still see it on the one-pager.

-Policymakers get a lot of one-pagers, and you want to pique their interest so that they will contact you with follow-up questions.
-So have good content, articulate it clearly and concisely, and make sure it’s easy to look at!
+Policymakers in particular get a lot of one-pagers, and you want to pique their interest so that they will contact you with follow-up questions.
+So make sure your one-pager has good content articulated clearly and concisely, and that it’s easy to look at!

-Below, we’ve put together an anatomy of a one-pager, so that you can see what to include, and we’ve also shared example one-pagers, with the kind permission of their authors.
+Below, we’ve put together the anatomy of a one-pager, so that you can see what to include, and we’ve also shared an example one-pager at the end with the kind permission of the author.

 • Start with the point, not with background or context.